Define your goals

 The application provides several tools to assess configuration against various established standards:

-- a built-in United States Government Configuration Baseline (USGCB) scan template that includes Policy Manger checks for compliance with USGCB configuration policies (see Scan templates.)
+- Built-in United States Government Configuration Baseline (USGCB) scan template that includes Policy Manger checks for compliance with USGCB configuration policies (see Scan templates.)

-- a built-in Federal Desktop Core Configuration (FDCC) scan template that includes Policy Manger checks for compliance with FDCC configuration policies (see Scan templates.)
+- Built-in Federal Desktop Core Configuration (FDCC) scan template that includes Policy Manger checks for compliance with FDCC configuration policies (see Scan templates.)

-- a built-in Center for Internet Security (CIS) scan template that includes Policy Manger checks for compliance with CIS configuration benchmarks (see Scan templates.)
+- Built-in Center for Internet Security (CIS) scan template that includes Policy Manger checks for compliance with CIS configuration benchmarks (see Scan templates.)

 - Web interface tools for tracking and overriding policy test results.